Dohyeon Lee

 From Token to Action: State Machine Reasoning to Mitigate Overthinking in Information Retrieval

-Dohyeon Lee, Yeonseok Jeong, Seung-won Hwang
+Dohyeon Lee, Yeonseok Jeong, and Seung-won Hwang.

 ECoRAG: Evidentiality-guided Compression for Long Context RAG